yunkezhang/TCVOM/README.md

 **The code, the trained model and the dataset are for academic and non-commercial use only.**

-The supplementary material of the paper can be found [here](https://1drv.ms/u/s!AuG441T6ysq5hWkSjlb29FSdM0Sc?e=LOCAHA).
+The paper and supplementary material can be found [here](https://1drv.ms/u/s!AuG441T6ysq5hWkSjlb29FSdM0Sc?e=LOCAHA).

 ## Table of Contents